 Non-traditional high schools are available for students who need or desire a learning environment that is different from traditional high schools.
-Flexible hours and alternative teaching methods help students make extra progress toward graduation.
-Students may enroll as full-time students and earn a diploma, or they can take after-hours and evening courses to earn additional credits needed to graduate at their current high school.
+Flexible hours, alternative teaching methods and opportunities for college credit help students make extra progress toward graduation.

 Please call the Student Placement Center at 651-632-3760 for more information to determine if a non-traditional high school is the right choice for your child.